spolischook/travis-nginx-test/src/OroPro/Bundle/ElasticSearchBundle/Resources/doc/agent_and_engine.md

 Reindex operations recreate either whole search index or only one type of it, and then triggers save operation for all affected entities.

-Search engine uses [request builders](./request_builders.md) to build search request to ElasticSearch based on source query.
+Search engine uses [request builders](./request_builders.md) to build ElasticSearch search request based on source query.
 Each request builder in chain receives current request, modifies it and returns altered data.
 New request builders can be added to engine through DI.